 The RUC began as an idea in the Spring of 2007.
 The goal was to bring rural and urban communities together under one mission: prepare pre-service teachers to teach anywhere.
-It seeks to provide both rural and urban field experiences and includes Columbus City Schools, Logan-Hocking School District, Southern Local School District, Ohio University and Ohio Dominican University.
 The RUC seeks to integrate teacher preparation with schools, communities and their leaders.

 As the landscape of teaching is ever-changing, we believe it is our duty to prepare students and help foster a deeper awareness of how to examine, understand and assess a variety of cultural experiences and issues based on gender, race, social class and geographic locality.